-A quick indication of the direction in which the number of job vacancies in the private sector
+A quick indication of the direction in which the number of vacancies in the private sector is expected to develop.

-The vacancy indicator that comprises all economic activities, is an arithmetic average of the vacancy indicators for manufacturing, construction and commercial services.
-These component vacancy indicators are derived from several variables of the monthly business sentiment surveys conducted by Statistics Netherlands and the Economic Institute for the Construction Industry.
+The vacancy indicator, which covers all economic activities, is a weighted arithmetic average of vacancy indicators for the manufacturing industry, construction and commercial services.
+These (partial) vacancy indicators are derived from various seasonally adjusted variables of the monthly business surveys which are conducted by Statistics Netherlands (CBS) and the Economic Institute for Construction (EIB).